Bodybuilding supplement: Protein

 Protein shakes, made from protein powder (center) and milk (left), are a common bodybuilding supplement.

 Bodybuilders may supplement their diets with protein for reasons of convenience, lower cost (relative to meat and fish products), ease of preparation, and to avoid the concurrent consumption of carbohydrates and fats.
 Additionally, some argue that bodybuilders, by virtue of their unique training and goals, require higher-than-average quantities of protein to support maximal muscle growth.
-While the recommended dietary allowance is much less, Harvard Medical School points out in Health Health Publishing that this RDA (recommended daily allowance) is “the minimum amount you need to keep from getting sick — not the specific amount you are supposed to eat every day.”
+While the recommended dietary allowance is much less, Harvard Medical School points out in Harvard Health Publishing that this RDA (recommended daily allowance) is “the minimum amount you need to keep from getting sick — not the specific amount you are supposed to eat every day.”
 Protein supplements are sold in ready-to-drink health shakes, bars, meal replacement products (see below), bites, oats, gels and powders.
 Protein powders are the most popular and may have flavoring added for palatability.
 The powder is usually mixed with water, milk or fruit juice and is generally consumed immediately before and after exercising or in place of a meal.
 The sources of protein are as follows and differ in protein quality depending on their amino acid profile and digestibility: